Satish-970/UserManagementAPI/README.md

 ## 🚀 About the Project

-**UserManagementAPI** is a RESTful Spring Boot application that provides CRUD operations for managing users.
+**UserManagementAPI** is a RESTful Spring Boot application that provides operations for managing users.
 It supports features like pagination, sorting, validation, and a clean JSON-based API.

 ---